- Beijing 2022

 With the support of fundraisers like Jason WheelPower is able to reach more disabled people across the UK and provide new opportunities for them to maintain a healthier and more active lifestyle.
 Thank you Jason and we look forward to hearing what you have planned next!

-Visit www.tourdevale.com (or click on the image above) to find out how you to can sign up for this year's event on Sunday 19 September
+Visit www.tourdevale.com to find out how to sign up for this year's event on Sunday 12 June 2022